YasirAtiq/Job_Application_Web_App_Django/README.md

 ```

 ## Environment Variables:
 I have used environment variables for the username and password of the email sender.
+Here are the environment variables:
 Variable | Value
 --- | ---
 USERNAME_1 | Your email which will be used for sending the email